haewonc/LatProtRL/README.md

 - [ ] Add description for number of optimization rounds and total timesteps.
 - [ ] Upload VED checkpoints in Google Drive
-- [ ] Upload summary files for visualization in Google Drive
+- [x] Upload summary files for visualization in Google Drive
-- [ ] Add description for state/action ablaiton
+- [ ] Add description for state/action ablation